Auditions

 Does the Hawkeye Marching Band have a flag corps or color guard?

-No. the membership of the Hawkeye Marching Band is made up of woodwinds, brass, percussion, one drum major and one feature twirler (Golden Girl).
+No. the membership of the Hawkeye Marching Band is made up of woodwinds, brass, percussion, one drum major and one feature twirler.
 The Iowa Dance Team performs with the Hawkeye Marching Band during pregame and halftime.

 How do I enroll in the Hawkeye Marching Band?